sml25/My-Profile/README.md

 I came to a realization that knowing your personality and knowing others helps with the relationship and communication method.

 It really made me think that about how I could improve, grow and accept my flaws.
 I actually took the test a few times, to see if I would get the same results and I did.
-I found especially the Myers-Brigg test (7) [My MBTI](https://www.16personalities.com/profiles/5a09688ae1be3) interesting, and I was able to explore my character within my strengths and weaknesses, Romantic Relationships, Friendships, Parenthood, Career Paths and Work place habits, which are all areas of interest.
+I found especially the Myers-Brigg test<sup>[7](#myfootnote7)</sup> [My MBTI](https://www.16personalities.com/profiles/5a09688ae1be3) interesting, and I was able to explore my character within my strengths and weaknesses, Romantic Relationships, Friendships, Parenthood, Career Paths and Work place habits, which are all areas of interest.
 The sections were not too long to read and concise.

 I believe the most important take away from these results is that based on our likes, morals, preferences it grounds us and allows us to grow, work on the best method of communication and also awakens us to change.